 Dr. Miller studies how microbial pathogens manipulate host cell signal transduction.
 He uses cytomegalovirus (CMV) and Bordetella pertussis to examine how pathogens alter signaling directed by G-protein coupled receptors (GPCRs).
 The CMV project explores how membrane proximal events regulate CMV encoded GPCRs and the impact the viral GPCRs have on pathogenesis.

 Tiina Reponen, Professor, Department of Environmental Health, UC

 Teresa Reyes, Associate Professor, Department of Pharmacology & Systems Physiology, UC

-Sakthivel Sadayappan, Professor, Division of Cariology, Department of Internal Medicine, UC
+Sakthivel Sadayappan, Professor, Division of Cariology, Dept. Internal Medicine, UC

 Dr. Sadayappan studies the causes of muscle-specific diseases and seeks to identify therapeutic targets that will lead to the development of cures.
 He focuses on the regulators of sarcomere structure and specific goals include identifying cardiac-specific biomarkers, restoring sarcomere structure and function, and identifying compounds to improve sarcomere function after injury.

 Debora Sinner, Assistant Professor, Division of Neonatology and Pulmonary Biology, CCHMC

 Dr. Sinner studies the patterning of respiratory tract development and it relevance to congenital disease.
 She seeks to understand how cartilage and muscle of the trachea are specified by the Wnt signaling pathway and how abnormal signaling leads to tracheal malformations.
 Her studies make use of transgenic mice, ex vivo culture systems, and live imaging of embryonic tracheal tissue.